UNIS-Svalbard-Weather-Information/deployment_dev_env/README.md

 It is important to note that the configuration is absolutly NOT deployment ready !
 DO NOT USE IT for a deployment environnment.

-To serve the front end you must first build it directly from the swi-frontend repository.
+To serve the front end you must first build it directly from the swi-frontend repository and uncomment the corresponding part in nginx.conf and docker-compose.yml .

+Services marked as CRON correspond to container that would be run according a CRON schedule (everyday at 15:10 UTC for the seaice for example)

 This use NGINX as reverse proxy for the differents services :